microsoft/Windows-appsample-trafficapp/MVVM.md

 Data binding is the main way to achieve clean separation between UI and data logic because the only connection between the two is declared in XAML through Binding or x:Bind markup.
 This markup directs the built-in binding engine to transfer values between data objects and UI controls, usually in response to property change events.
 The required UI logic is provided by the system, so it automatically stays separate from other logic.

 You might call this approach a "Model-View" architecture, where the model is the data and the view is the XAML that binds to the data, plus everything in the code-behind file.
-This is approach is common in XAML apps, and although it isn't MVVM by itself, it is the first step on the path toward MVVM.
+This approach is common in XAML apps, and although it isn't MVVM by itself, it is the first step on the path toward MVVM.

 Unfortunately, not every UI control is easily manipulated solely through bindings.
 Some UI features are available only through methods, which cannot be binding targets.
 This is why both versions of Traffic App still have some logic in the code-behind file that manipulates the UI directly.
 This UI logic is tightly coupled to the XAML, so it is a proper part of the view, making it appropriate for the code-behind file.
 The MVVM version of the app, however, invokes this code only in response to events raised by the separated app logic.